-Attendees need to be informed of the meeting objective(s), agenda, reference materials, time, and location in advance, to allow them to carry out any preparations they need to do for the meeting.
+Attendees are informed of the meeting objective(s), agenda, reference materials, time, and location in advance, to allow them to carry out any preparations they need to do for the meeting.
 If a meeting needs to be rescheduled or cancelled, attendees must be informed within a timeframe that takes into account the possible level of disruption to attendees.

-3. Conduct meeting
+3. Meeting held